meziantou/ExportTable/README.md

 **Others**

-Bounded columns automatically find display information such as column title, format from DataAnnotations :
+Bounded columns automatically find display information such as column title or format from DataAnnotations :

     public class Customer
     {